-Remember when eat-out salads where simple?
+Remember when eat-out salads were simple?
 None of these over-the-top quinoa-strawberry salads you find everywhere these days.
 A simple, uncomplicated salad that still has a twist to it; now that is rare.
-Then, lo and behold, while scrolling the internet for ideas, I come across the Wendy’s Taco Salad.
+Then, lo and behold, while at my local Wendy’s, I came across the Wendy’s Taco Salad.
 It is just what I have been looking for; a beautiful mix of crispy lettuce, juicy diced tomato, freshly grated cheddar cheese, crunchy tortilla chips and the legendary Wendy’s chili.

 I love this recipe because you can pre-make the chili and either store it in the refrigerator or freeze it for months.
 The leftover chili can be used in pasta dishes or casseroles.